-- Install settlement monitoring instrumentation in accordance with the Plans prior to commencement of two-stage MSE wall construction. - Construct the MSE wall with temporary welded wire mesh facing as indicated in the Plans to allow for settlement to occur.
-Locate welded wire mesh facing to allow construction of the second stage of the permanent MSE wall facing. - After the RCE in consultation with the RPG Geotechnical Engineer has determined sufficient settlement has occurred, the Department will provide written notice to proceed with the construction of permanent facing. - Construct the MSE wall leveling pad at the location of the permanent wall facing. - Place the permanent wall facing and attach connections to the soil reinforcement as indicated in the MSE wall details included in the accepted Shop Plans. - As the permanent facing is being placed, backfill the space between the temporary and the permanent facings. - Backfill in front of wall and above leveling pad to prevent erosion or ponding of water.
-Prevent water from standing adjacent to leveling pad.
+- Install settlement monitoring instrumentation, if required, in accordance with the Plans prior to commencement of multi-stage MSE wall construction. - Construct the MSE wall with temporary welded wire mesh facing as indicated in the Plans to allow for settlement to occur.
+Locate welded wire mesh facing to allow construction of the second stage of the permanent MSE wall facing. - After the RCE in consultation with the GEOR has determined sufficient settlement has occurred, the Department will provide written notice to proceed with the construction of permanent facing. - Construct the MSE wall leveling pad at the location of the permanent wall facing. - Place the permanent wall facing and attach connections to the soil reinforcement as indicated in the MSE wall details included in the accepted Shop Plans. - As the permanent facing is being placed, backfill the space between the temporary and the permanent facings, if required. - Backfill in front of wall and above leveling pad to prevent erosion or ponding of water adjacent to leveling pad. - 7.7 Joint Material: Install joint material to the dimensions and thickness shown in the Plans, or the accepted Shop Plans.

-4.7 Joint Material

-Install joint material to the dimensions and thickness shown in the Plans, or the accepted Shop Plans.

-4.8 Reinforced Backfill Placement
+7.8 Reinforced Backfill Placement